gboehl/pynare/README.md

 ## Installation with `pip` (simple)

-The simplest way is to clone the repository and then from within the cloned folder run (Windows user from the Anaconda Prompt):
+The simplest way is to [clone](https://github.com/gboehl/pynare/archive/master.zip) the repository, navigate to the cloned folder and run (Windows user from the Anaconda Prompt):
 ```
 pip3 install .
 ```

 ## Installation with `pip` (elegant via `git`)

 The handy way is to first install `git`.
-Linux users just use their respective repos.
-Windows users get it here: https://git-scm.com/download/win
+Linux users just use their respective repos, Windows users get it here: https://git-scm.com/download/win

 ```
 pip3 install git+https://github.com/gboehl/pynare